BoyBaykiller/IDKEngine/Readme.md

 ```

 > [!NOTE]
 > My BVH builder uses bounding boxes as primitives.
 The user has to create them from the triangles.
 This keeps the build process primitive agnostic, supports spatial splits, and speeds up some operations.
-Sorting by box centers instead of triangle centroids can improve or decrease trace times depending on the scene.
+Sorting by box centers instead of triangle centroids can increase or decrease trace times depending on the scene.
 I’ve actually seen positive results and recommend it, though centroids work fine with Sweep-SAH.

 Then let us iterate through all split positions and ask again: "What are the primitives left and right to the current split position?"
 ```cs